Building a Brand Strategy that Puts Your Business on the Map

 – Interests – What are their hobbies, and what do they like to do?

-– Why you – Ask them why they bought from you (competitive pricing, high-quality product, fantastic customer service, etc.)
+– Why you – Ask why they bought from you (pricing, product quality, fantastic customer service, etc.)

 – Vocation – Teacher, builder, student, etc.